wlto/shopping-cart/README.md

 4. Type `npm install` to install the required dependencies.
 5. Type `npm start` to run.
 The app will show up under a local development server.

 > *Disclaimer: This application is just a concept.
-It is by no mean production-ready.*
+It is by no mean production-ready.
+In other words, don't use this for your business.*

 #### To-dos